 § 23-17.8-2.
 Duty to report.

-(a) Any physician, medical intern, registered nurse, licensed practical nurse, nurse's aide, orderly, certified nursing assistant, medical examiner, dentist, optometrist, optician, chiropractor, podiatrist, coroner, police officer, emergency medical technician, fire-fighter, speech pathologist, audiologist, social worker, pharmacist, physical or occupational therapist, or health officer, or any person, within the scope of their employment at a facility or in their professional capacity, who has knowledge of or reasonable cause to believe that a patient or resident in a facility has been abused, mistreated, or neglected shall make, within twenty-four (24) hours or by the end of the next business day, a telephone report to the director of the department of health or his or her designee for those incidents involving health care facilities, and in addition to the office of the state long-term care ombudsperson for those incidents involving nursing facilities, assisted living residences, home-care and home nursing-care providers, veterans' homes and long-term care units in Eleanor Slater Hospital, or to the director of the department of behavioral healthcare, developmental disabilities and hospitals or his or her designee for those incidents involving community residences for people who are mentally retarded or persons with developmental disabilities.
+(a) Any physician, physician assistant, medical intern, registered nurse, licensed practical nurse, nurse's aide, orderly, certified nursing assistant, medical examiner, dentist, optometrist, optician, chiropractor, podiatrist, coroner, police officer, probation officer, emergency medical technician, firefighter, speech pathologist, audiologist, social worker, pharmacist, physical or occupational therapist, or health officer, or any person, within the scope of their employment at a facility or in their professional capacity, who has knowledge of or reasonable cause to believe that a patient or resident in a facility has been abused, mistreated, or neglected, either while in the facility or prior to being admitted, shall make, within twenty-four (24) hours or by the end of the next business day, a telephone report to the director of the department of health, or his or her designee, for those incidents involving healthcare facilities, and in addition to the office of the state long-term care ombudsperson for those incidents involving nursing facilities, assisted living residences, home-care and home nursing-care providers, veterans' homes and long-term care units in Eleanor Slater hospital, or to the director of the department of behavioral healthcare, developmental disabilities and hospitals, or his or her designee, for those incidents involving community residences for people with developmental disabilities or the director of the office of healthy aging for individuals aged sixty (60) years or older.
 The report shall contain:

 (1) The name, address, telephone number, occupation, and employer's address and the phone number of the person reporting;

 (2) The name and address of the patient or resident who is believed to be the victim of the abuse, mistreatment, or neglect;

 (3) The details, observations, and beliefs concerning the incident(s);